-By the end of the year, most of IICD's nine focal countries had come close to building up a critical mass of projects which is important to illustrate the impact of applying ICT in a sector.
-The total number of projects in implementation and independent continuation grew from 95 in 2005 to 119 in 2006.
-Only Mali and Ecuador have a number of projects (formulated at the end of 2006) that still have to be implemented in 2007.
-The process of getting new projects up and running was sometimes hindered by factors such as political instability and poor connectivity.
-High staff turnover within the partner organisations and IICD were also stopped altogether.
+By the end of the year, most of IICD's nine focal countries had come close to building up a critical mass of projects Although capacity development activities differ from country which is important to illustrate the impact of applying ICT in to country, 2006 witnessed two major developments in this a sector.
+The total number of projects in implementation area: connectivity and web 2.0.
+All countries have spent time and independent continuation grew from 95 in 2005 to 119 on finding and experimenting with alternative solutions for in 2006.
+Only Mali and Ecuador have a number of projects connectivity.
+This includes wireless connections and (formulated at the end of 2006) that still have to be transmitting data through telephone lines.
+However, it was in implemented in 2007.
+The process of getting new projects Bolivia that a thorough analysis of alternative solutions for up and running was sometimes hindered by factors such as connectivity was first made.
+Capacity development also political instability and poor connectivity.
+High staff turnover strengthened partner institutions' capacities to develop within the partner organisations and IICD were also relevant and sustainable information services.
+With regard to In 2006 IICD implemented a Management Information System which refines project phases, thus project figures differ from previous years.